Student Facilitator Development Series (SFDS)

 How to become a Student Facilitator

-Prerequisite: Completion of the Creative Courage Cohort.
+Prerequisite: Completion of a Creative Courage Cohort.

 Learning to Facilitate

+Following the SFDS training, interested students continue meeting to practice and critically analyze the delivery of specific creativity exercises.
+Students then provide peer feedback utilizing a facilitator’s strategy rubric.
 Each block, a new exercise will be practiced and analyzed.
 Students may participate in as many of these block trainings as they want and are able, and then they can facilitate as many exercises as they have learned, whether they decide to become student workers in C&I or not.

 Students who want to become paid facilitators will work in pairs to find a group on campus or in the community for whom they can deliver the exercises.
 Initially, their facilitation will be observed by a member of the C&I team.
 C&I staff and the students will determine together the point at which the students are ready to deliver a workshop without being observed.
-Once students are ready to facilitate without being observed, they can apply to be student workers in C&I and get paid to deliver workshops.